armadaproject/armada/docs/user.md

 Resource requests and limits must be equal.
 Armada does not yet support limit > request.

-Now, the job can be submitted to Armada using the `armadactl` command-line utility.
+Now, the job can be submitted to Armada using the `armadactl` command-line utility (or alternatively via Armada's gRPC or REST API).
 In particular, run

 `armadactl submit <jobspec.yaml>`,